DiversifyCAZymes/DiversifyCAZymes.github.io/list.md

 {::options parse_block_html="true" /}

 _**Notice to search committees:**_
+* The people who have self-nominated for this list are seeking greater visibility for their work via conference presentations, and are often seeking a position for the next step in their career.
+They are therefore keen to hear about such opportunities.
 * We welcome the use of the information provided here for distributing relevant announcements, however, please use the list judiciously!
-* Moreover, a personal email is more effective than spam.
-If you send it to more than one person, please use the 'bcc' option to reduce the likelihood of a 'reply-all' chain.
+* A personal email to one person is more effective than spam to a large group.
+If you send your email to more than one person, please use the 'bcc' option to reduce the likelihood of a 'reply-all' chain.
+* If you are organising a recruitment or conference that you wish to draw to the attention of the DiversifyCAZymes community, you can also email us and ask us to distribute the information via our Twitter and LinkedIn channels.

 [Open DiversifyCAZymes in a new tab](https://docs.google.com/spreadsheets/d/1_2V-mDrJKu49t25umY0FpcYt3noKJ_cd6OuVk4TYx1Y/edit?usp=sharing)